 Different universities may specialise in different areas, so check out uni websites for a list of courses available.
 You can put off the cost of university fees by applying for a Higher Education Loan Program (HECS-HELP).
 This way, the cost of attending university is put off until you are earning a much higher wage, sometimes years after finishing your degree.

 Why not you? provides a central national portal for information about all of the support available to kids in care who want to undertake higher education.
 Whether it is scholarships, accommodation grants or university bursaries.

-Universities usually have a “CENSUS” date that is a few weeks after the beginning of each semester.
-You can enrol in a degree to try and see if university is for you, and withdraw before the Census date without any costs.
-However if you are not going to continue studying for the course you have enrolled in, it is important to withdraw your enrolment, as there can be large fees and fines for not withdrawing after the Census date.
+Universities usually have a “Census” date that is a few weeks after the beginning of each semester.
+This allows you to enrol in a degree to try it out.
+If you find out that university is not for you, you can withdraw before the Census date without any costs.
+However if you decide are not going to continue studying for the course you have enrolled in, it is important to withdraw your enrolment, as there can be large fees and fines not withdrawing after the Census date.

 The Good Universities Guide

 This guide helps you to locate Universities with the types of courses you are looking for and lists vital information for any prospective students about campuses and courses.
 It is also a good way to find out the contact details of universities across the country.
 Copies of The Good Universities Guide are available at Secondary Schools or can be purchased through the website.

 Help for young people with a care experience in:

 The Raising Expectations program is helping to increase the number of young people leaving care and care leavers going to TAFE and uni.